McCullough Is Wrapped Up in Vegas Events

 Q: Doesn’t the mesh detract from the

-: Though it doesn’t appear so from
+views of the hotel guests?
+A: Though it doesn’t appear so from

 the ground, the hotel guests can see through the mesh.